-This bird is a type of sparrow; the Dark-eyed Junco.
-I uploaded the image to the Merlin Bird ID app from Cornell Lab of Ornithology.
+The bird in the picture is a sparrow known as the Dark-eyed Junco.
+I uploaded the photo to the Merlin Bird ID app for confirmation from the Cornell Lab of Ornithology.